Civic Engagement and Public Service

 The Office of Community and Regional Affairs (CRA) serves to link the "gown" or University with the "town" or the non-University communities that surround the University.
 Implementing the town/gown connection means that the CRA team is the liaison to state and local government officials, as well as to residents living in the region.
 The Office of CRA sponsors numerous community outreach activities and programs that respond to the general public.

 For more information about the Office of Community and Regional Affairs, visit their website or contact them directly.

 Address: 22 Chambers St., Suite 101, Princeton, NJ 08542

 General contact information: firstname.lastname@example.org, (609) 258-3204

 Graduate School, Student Life

-In addition to the areas above, students can also take advantage of the volunteer opportunities put forth by the Community Associates (CA), community programs coordinator (CPC), and assistant dean for student life.
+In addition to the areas above, students can also take advantage of the volunteer opportunities put forth by the Community Associates (CA).
 Recent opportunities put forth by the aforementioned individuals of the Graduate School include: 5K walk-a-thon with the Pace Center; volunteering at the NJ Food Bank in Newark, NJ and volunteering at Loaves & Fishes Soup Kitchen in Trenton, NJ.
 The CA, CPC and assistant dean will continue to provide community service opportunities throughout the academic year.